-with definite useful lives are as follows: • Trademarks • Computer software 2 to 10 years The estimated useful lives, residual values and amortization methods are reviewed at the end of each reporting period.
-Any changes are treated as a change in accounting estimates and is accounted for prospectively. amortized, but are tested for impairment in each reporting period, or whenever there is any indication of impairment. excess of the aggregate of the consideration transferred, the value of any non-controlling interests and the fair value of any previously held equity interest in the subsidiary acquired over the fair value of the identifiable net assets (i.e., net of identifiable assets acquired and the liabilities assumed).
+- Trademarks 20 years - Computer software 2 to 10 years

+The estimated useful lives, residual values and amortization methods are reviewed at the end of each reporting period.
+Any changes are treated as a change in accounting estimates and is accounted for prospectively.

+Intangible assets with indefinite useful lives are not amortized, but are tested for impairment in each reporting period, or whenever there is any indication of impairment.

+Goodwill is measured at the acquisition date as the excess of the aggregate of the consideration transferred, the value of any non-controlling interests and the fair value of any previously held equity interest in the subsidiary acquired over the fair value of the identifiable net assets (i.e., net of identifiable assets acquired and the liabilities assumed).
 Goodwill is not amortized, but is tested for impairment in each reporting period, or whenever there is any indication of impairment.

+(9) Leases

-(9) Leases Where the Group has substantially all the risks and rewards of ownership of an asset subject to a lease, the lease is classified as a finance lease.
+Where the Group has substantially all the risks and rewards of ownership of an asset subject to a lease, the lease is classified as a finance lease.
 Assets held under a finance lease are initially recognized at the lower of the fair value of leased assets and the present value of minimum lease payments, which are determined at the inception of the lease.
 Subsequent to the initial recognition, the leased asset is depreciated over the shorter of its estimated useful life and its lease term based on the applicable accounting policies for the asset.
 Lease payments under finance lease are allocated to finance costs and the repayment of the lease obligations based on the interest method.
 Finance costs are expensed in the consolidated statement of profit or loss.